-4. The Court must conduct a preliminary review of your petition.
+3. The Court must conduct a preliminary review of your motion.

-Under Rule 4 of the Rules Governing Section 2254 Cases in the United States if the petitioner has not exhausted his or her state court remedies.

-District Courts, after a habeas petition has been filed, the Court must review the petition and determine whether "it plainly appears from the petition and any attached exhibits that the petitioner is not entitled to relief in the district court."
+Under Rule 4 of the Rules Governing Section 2255 Proceedings, after a Section 2255 motion has been filed, the Court must review the motion and determine whether "it plainly appears from the motion, any attached exhibits, and the record of prior proceedings that the moving party is not entitled to relief."
+If so, "the judge must dismiss the motion and direct the clerk to notify the moving party."

-For example, at the preliminary review stage, the Court may dismiss a petition if it seeks relief that is not available, if the petition is late, or
+For example, at the preliminary review stage, the Court may dismiss a motion if it seeks relief that is not available under Section 2255 or if the motion is late.

-Remember, if you already have filed a Section 2254 petition attacking the same state conviction or sentence, the Court will not be able to issue a decision on your petition until you seek and receive permission from the Sixth Circuit Court of Appeals to file a second or successive petition.
+Remember, if you already have filed a Section 2255 motion challenging the same federal conviction or sentence, the Court will not be able to issue a decision on your motion until you have sought and received permission from the Sixth Circuit Court of Appeals to file a second or successive motion.